ProKelly/youngtech_Community/README.md

 # youngtech_Community
-youngtech_community is a full functioning website where user can learn and know about Artificial intelligence build with python Django, html, css, javaScript and some little DRF to come,
+youngtech_community is a full functioning website where users can learn and know more about Artificial intelligence with interactive user interfaces build with python Django, html, css, javaScript and some little DRF to come,